christopherjfox/the-gallows-cf/README.md

+# Christopher Fox
-# Node.js and Express Hosted on Microsoft Azure Template
+Project: The Gallows - Hosted on Static Azure Web Page <br>
-This repository serves as a template that can be used to create a Node.js and Express based website that can easily be hosted on Microsoft Azure.
+Email: christopherjfox@lewisu.edu <br>
+This website will server as an iteractive hangman game hosted on Azure and utilizing MongoDB Atlas.

+Template for node-js on Azure provided by Eric J Pogue: <br>